 My advice is to get two from the get-go: they’re available from a number of outdoor gear companies as both lightweight aluminum pie irons (with nonstick coating) and heavier cast iron varieties(some of which need to be pre-seasoned before using).
 Choose your pie iron based on what you can handle; you’ll have to lift and hold it over a hot campfire for a few minutes, so cast iron might be a little too hefty for the younger set.

 Once you have your pie irons in hand and your campfire a-blazing, how you fill your mountain pies is completely up to you.
 Watch the video and read on for step-by-step instructions on how to make mountain pies.

 How to Make Mountain Pies

-So: generously butter two slices of sandwich bread—white or whole wheat, it’s your choice, though I tend to think the paler slices crisp up more effectively—and place in the pie iron butter side out.
+Generously butter two slices of sandwich bread—white or whole wheat, it’s your choice, though I tend to think the paler slices crisp up more effectively—and place buttered side down in each half of the pie iron.

 Choose your filling—savory or sweet—and dollop on one of the unbuttered sides of the bread slices.
 Some of our favorite combos:

 - pizza sauce, mozzarella cheese, and optional “toppings” like pepperoni slices, ham, or diced green peppers

 - Cuban-style ham and cheese with pickles